 FUND PERFORMANCE HISTORY: The information below provides some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual total returns for the periods indicated compare with those of a broad measure of market performance.
 The Fund's past performance (before and after taxes) does not necessarily indicate how it will perform in the future.
-For more recent performance information, go to williamblairfunds.com are taxes are taxed to the fund's past performance (before and after taxes) does not necessarily indicate how it will perform in the future.
-For more recent performance information, go to williamblairfunds.com or call 1-800-635-2886.
+For more recent performance information, go to www.williamblairfunds.com or call 1-800-635-2886.